0n0w1c/grubefi-rpi4/README.md

 Warning: Do NOT have a shell or files open in /boot or /boot/efi during \
 the installation or removal process.

+Warning: This is EXPERIMENTAL software, total data loss is a real possibility.

 Note: Due to an issue with a hang during shutdown/reboot with bluetooth active, \
 bluetooth is currently disabled.